ricgama/maenvs4vrp/docs/source/content/start.rst

 Welcome to the MAEnvs4VRP Quickstart guide!
 This tutorial demonstrates the **basic usage** of the library through the ``CVRPTW`` environment example.

-If you prefer interactive examples, you can also explore the corresponding Jupyter notebooks in the :ref:`Getting Started <getting-started>` section, or launch them directly on **Google Colab**.
+If you prefer interactive examples, you can also explore the corresponding Jupyter notebooks in <https://maenvs4vrp.readthedocs.io/en/latest/notebooks/1.0.0_quickstart_cvrptw.html>`_.

 ------------------
 Basic Usage